2040043/Cryptowatch/README.md

 # Cryptowatch

-An Android app for tracking cryptocurrency prices provided by CryptoCompare API
+An Android app for tracking cryptocurrency prices provided by Frankfurter API

 The application is following the MVVM (Model-View-ViewModel) architectural pattern